 Intended Learning Outcomes

-11x 1 hour supporting workshops/tutorials 1x 3 hour tutorial related to the ethics essay assessment 11x 5 hours engagement with asynchronous content2 hours exam36 hours completion of coursework43 Hours Independent study
+11x 1 hour supporting workshops/tutorials 1x 3 hour tutorial related to the ethics essay assessment 11x 5 hours engagement with asynchronous content2 hours online tasks36 hours completion of coursework43 Hours Independent study

 1: Online Tasks weighted 65%